 Have you noticed cracks in your interior walls or sticking doors and/or windows?
 If you have, your house may be a victim of settlement.

 Settlement is the downward movement of the ground (soil) when a load is applied to it.
 The load increases the vertical effective stress exerted onto the soil.
-This stress in turn increases the vertical strain in the soil.
+This stress, in turn, increases the vertical strain in the soil.
 This increase in vertical strain causes the ground to move downward.
-In fact, most buildings settle over time after construction.
+In fact, most buildings settle over time.
 However, most building settlement occurs during the first few years after construction, unless there are changes in the drainage patterns around the building, severe changes in weather, or other external factors.
 Ongoing building settlement is uncommon.

 - Weak bearing soils